dancard32/dancard32/README.md

 # Hi, I'm Dan Card👋

 ### About me
 I am an aspiring software engineer.
-Formerly I am an aerospace engineer, but am eagerly looking to transition into the world of technology!
+I obtained my educational background in aerospace engineering, but am eagerly looking to transition into the world of technology and programming!

 My current interest in software is Python development, both front-end and back-end.
-Through my graduate studies focusing on in-space propulsion, I found my passion of programming.
-After much reflection, I've decided that I would like to pursue software.
+Through my graduate studies focusing of space propulsion, I found my passion of programming.
+After much reflection, I've decided that I would like to pursue this career.

 I can be reached via my email at dcard@umich.edu